mohibullahkamal/video-store/README.md

 ___
 ### 1. Callbacks (Async Pattern):
-callback is a function that we will call when the result of an Asynchronous operation is ready.
+Callback is a function that we will call when the result of an Asynchronous operation is ready.

+`Callback Hell` -> to resolve this issue we replace all anonymous functions into named functions... this way we can flatten the coding structure...
 ___